 How to Grow Cambridge Gage Plum Trees

 Growing a Cambridge gage plum tree is easier than you might think.
 It is mostly a hands-off variety if you give it the right conditions and a good start.
-Your tree will need a spot with full sun and enough space to grow eight to eleven feet (2.5 to 3.5 m.) up and out.
+Your tree will need a spot with full sun and enough space to grow 8 to 11 feet (2.5-3.5 m.) up and out.
 It needs soil that drains well and that has adequate organic matter and nutrients.

 For the first season, water your plum tree well and regularly as it establishes a healthy root system.
 After year one, you will only need to water it when there are unusually dry conditions.